Why would you want to? Lightweight tailor-made options exist.

 - the horizontal axis shows the wearer’s average posture while reading, expressed as a downward gaze angle (from

 12 to 30 degrees);

 Thus, a wearer who adopts a sharp downward gaze while reading and primarily uses his eyes to explore his near- vision vertically will fall at the bottom-right portion of the graph.
 By contrast, a wearer who lowers eyes only slightly to read and primarily changes posture or moves the tablet while reading will fall at the upper left of the graph.
-Every kind of behavior between these two extremes can be located on the graph.
+Every kind of behaviour between these two extremes can be located on the graph.

 • NVB technology is the perfect complementary feature to the Varilux X series lenses, providing the ultimate personalization tailored to the wearer’s needs.